-Ed joined Leeds from UCL in 2019, where he completed his Engineering Doctorate, before moving onto becoming Lecturer in Smart Cities and latterly Associate Professor at The Bartlett Centre for Advanced Spatial Analysis.
+Ed joined Leeds from UCL in 2019, where he completed his Engineering Doctorate, before moving onto becoming a Lecturer and Associate Professor at The Bartlett Centre for Advanced Spatial Analysis.
 Ed is an Associate Editor of the Applied Spatial Analysis and Policy journal, and chaired the GIScience Research Group at the Royal Geographical Society between 2018 and 2021, where remains a Fellow.
 He was winner of the Phillip Leverhulme Prize for Geography in 2022.

-Ed is currently Interim Head of School of Geography, and a co-Director of LIDA: Societies and co-leads the Special Interest Group in Behavioural Models and Machine Learning at the Alan Turing Institute.
+Ed is the Pro-Dean for Research and Innovation in the Faculty of Environment, co-Director of LIDA: Societies and co-leads the Special Interest Group in Behavioural Models and Machine Learning at the Alan Turing Institute.
 Previously he served as Director of Research and Interim Vice Dean: Research in the Bartlett Faculty of the Built Environment, UCL, and Interim Co-Head of School.

 - Co-Director of LIDA: Societies

-Ed’s research deepens our understanding of human mobility behaviour in cities, using new forms of data and computational methods to capture how spatial behaviours shape urban activity and dynamics.
+Ed’s research deepens our understanding of human mobility in cities, using new forms of data and computational methods to capture how spatial behaviours shape urban activity and dynamics.

 He is particularly interested in the role of bounded rationality and spatial cognition in travel decision-making, and the adaptation of behaviour in response to short and long-term shocks.
-His research uses a range of data science and machine learning methods, agent-based modelling, and network modelling, with theory drawn from diverse disciplines such as urban geography, transportation, spatial cognition, judgment and decision-making, and sociology.
+His research uses a range of data science and machine learning methods, agent-based modelling, and network science, with theory drawn from diverse disciplines such as urban geography, transportation, spatial cognition, judgment and decision-making, and sociology.
 He also has interests in the role of data visualisation in communicating complex datasets for decision-making, and synthetic data generation for privacy preservation.